 It is common for the OIG to start an investigation by talking to employees, especially in the case of medical labs where investigators may suspect improper payment arrangements with marketing representatives.
 Many times, an OIG representative will approach an employee in the parking lot of the facility or even leave a business card at the employee’s home.
 A common phrase these employees may hear is “you’re not a target of the investigation, but we would like information from you.”

 If an employee reports that an OIG investigator has approached them, or if investigators come to your facility, contact experienced counsel immediately.
 An attorney who is well versed in OIG agent methods can advise you and your employee of your rights and obligations, and help you avoid activities that could land you in hot water:

 - Never encourage anyone in your organization to delete or destroy evidence.

 - Be aware that every text or email you send to employees is subject to discovery.

 “You never want to get into a situation where it can be alleged that you are interfering with an investigation,” emphasizes Managing Shareholder Trey Hendershot.
 “Everything you say and everything you send is discoverable.
 An experienced health care investigation attorney will help you come up with a plan to communicate with your employees and cooperate with the investigation.”

 Cooperation and open lines of communication with the investigating agent will indicate your good faith and willingness to cooperate with the investigation and, in turn, can improve the chances of a quick and favorable outcome.

-2. Conduct an Internal Audit and Investigation Led by an Experienced Attorney
+2. Conduct an Internal Audit and Investigation

 Information is power, and government agencies are not immune to mistakes.
 If they made one in their findings, you want to provide them with proof of compliance and good standing on your end.
 An internal audit and investigation, led by an attorney skilled in this area, can uncover risk areas and identify appropriate corrective actions, while ensuring your findings are properly protected.